Translate Russian video to English | Fast AI tool | HeyGen

 Starting with clean Russian audio improves transcription quality and leads to better English output.

 Review the Russian transcript before translating to fix names, technical phrases, or unclear wording.
-Decide whether subtitles or voice translation better suit your audience, and keep terminology consistent across videos.
+Decide whether subtitles or voice translation are a better fit for your audience, and keep terminology consistent across videos.

 Before exporting, preview a short section to confirm subtitle timing, voice pacing, and overall clarity.
 These small steps help your English version sound natural and professional.